Provinces of Prussia: Weimar Republic

 After the fall of the German Empire the Kingdom of Prussia was reconstituted with a republican government as the Free State of Prussia.
 The Free State promoted the democratisation of the provinces, the provincial parliaments (Provinziallandtage) were elected in direct elections by the voters, unlike before when elected county councillors chose from their midst members for the provincial parliaments.

 Prussia had to cede virtually all territory belonging to the provinces of Posen and West Prussia to the newly created state of Poland and the League of Nations mandate of the Free City of Danzig.
-Smaller areas had been ceded to Belgium (East Cantons, formerly Rhineland), Czechoslovakia (Hlučín Region, formerly Silesia), Denmark (Northern Schleswig, formerly Schleswig-Holstein), the League of Nations mandate of the Memel Territory (formerly East Prussia), Poland (eastern Upper Silesia, formerly Prov. of Silesia), and the Mandatory Saar (League of Nations) (formerly Rhineland).
+Smaller areas had been ceded to Belgium (East Cantons, formerly in the Rhineland), Czechoslovakia (Hlučín Region, formerly in Silesia), Denmark (Northern Schleswig, formerly in Schleswig-Holstein), the League of Nations mandate of the Memel Territory (formerly in East Prussia), Poland (eastern Upper Silesia, formerly in Silesia), and the Saar Territory (formerly in the Rhineland).

 Following the Nazi seizure of power in 1933, the Law on the Reconstruction of the Reich was enacted on 30 January 1934.
 This formally de-federalized the German Reich and created a centralized state.
-Prussia and its provinces formally continued to exist, but the state Landtag and provincial assemblies were abolished and governance was placed under the direct control of a Reichsstatthalter (Reich Governor).
+Prussia and its provinces formally continued to exist, but the state Landtag and provincial parliaments were abolished and governance was placed under the direct control of a Reichsstatthalter (Reich Governor).
+In addition, the Law on the Abolition of the Reichsrat of 14 February 1934 removed the right of the state and its provinces to participate in the Reich legislative process.
+They previously had controlled 26 of the 66 Reichsrat seats.

 The following is a summary of the changes in the Prussian provinces between 1919 and 1945: